theforeman/theforeman.org/handbook.md

 * Add all new JavaScript files to the project in the 'webpack/assets/javascripts' folder or a sub-folder.
 * Use es2015 syntax and features.
 * Use exporting/importing values from/to modules to manage dependencies.
+* Try to reuse components from Patternfly as much as possible
+* Use specific css selectors to avoid conflicts with other plugins or the core.

 #### Don't
 * Pollute the global namespace.
 If, for some reason, you must expose a function/value globally, use the ```window.tfm``` object as implemented in ```bundle.js```.